davidc6/exploring_rust/code-samples/README.md

 - `u8 (0 - 255)`, `u16 (65535)` etc - basic integer types
   - `u8` - 1 byte / 8 bits
   - `u16` - 2 bytes / 16 bits
-- `unit type` / `()` - empty value is used when there is no other significant value that can be returned.
+- `unit type` / `()` - formally a zero-length tuple, this empty value is used when there is no other significant value that can be returned.
+Fns that appear to not return any value and expressions that are terminated with a semicolon return `()`.

 ### Strings